Almond Paste Recipe (4 ingredients, so easy!)

 Most sources list 1 cup of almond flour as 100 grams.
 But I’ve seen some sites list up to 130 grams for 1 cup of almond flour.

-Also, if you use something other than a large egg white, you need to measure out 32 grams of egg white.
-If you don’t, your almond paste (and again, whatever you make with it), won’t have the right consistency.
+Additionally, if you use a substitute for large egg whites, you will need to measure out 32 grams of the substitute.
+If you don’t, your almond paste (and again, whatever you make with it) won’t have the right consistency.

 Paleo version?

 I tried to make a paleo version of this almond paste recipe using coconut sugar and the almond paste appeared to be the right texture.
-But when I used it in a recipe (that I had already tried with success using the non-paleo homemade almond paste), the dough was super runny.
+However, when I used it in a recipe (one I had already tried successfully with the non-paleo homemade almond paste), the dough was extremely runny.
 I had to add a ton of extra almond flour to the cookie recipe.

-That means I don’t really want to recommend using coconut sugar in this almond paste recipe because you’ll need to adjust whatever recipe it is that you use the almond paste in.
+That means I don’t really want to recommend using coconut sugar in this almond paste recipe, because you’ll need to adjust the recipe you use the almond paste in.

-So for my two upcoming cookie recipes that use this almond paste, there’s a from-scratch paleo option.
+For my two upcoming cookie recipes that use this almond paste, there’s a from-scratch paleo option available.
 Meaning you don’t need to make this almond paste first.

 If you can’t wait for those recipes, I have these paleo peppermint cookies, paleo gingerbread cookies and chocolate gingerbread cookies that would be perfect for Christmas.